Last updated on .

 Frank Lloyd Wright Home and Studio

-Tours of the home are offered daily.
-They last about an hour and cost US$20 (as of March 2024).
+Tours of the home and studio are offered daily.
+They last about an hour and cost US$24 (as of March 2025).
+You can also take a tour of the home and studio as well as a self-guided audio tour of the neighborhood, which contains the largest number of Wright homes anywhere.
+This takes about 1 hour and 45 minutes and costs US$38 (as of March 2025).
+The neighborhood audio tour only is US$18 (as of March 2025).
 It’s highly recommended to reserve tour times in advance on the official website.
-You can also add on a self-guided audio tour of the neighborhood, which contains the largest number of Wright homes anywhere.
-This takes about 45 minutes and costs an extra US$10 (as of March 2024).
 I just missed the last tour of the day because I turned up a bit late.

 Sculpture on the Frank Lloyd Wright Home and Studio